-Note: A revised Local Development Scheme will go to members on 10 October 2017.
+Note: A revised Local Development Scheme was approved by Cabinet on 10 October 2017.

 A Local Development Scheme (LDS) is required under Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011).
-The LDS sets out the timetable for the production of the Local Development Documents (LDDs) which make up the Council’s Local Plan.
+The LDS sets out the timetable for the production of the Council’s new Local Plan.

 On 16 September 2014, the Council agreed to proceed with a new Local Plan, to completely replace the existing Local Development Framework.
 The new Local Plan will have a Plan Period running from adoption of the Plan to the year 2035.

 A new Local Development Scheme has therefore been prepared to set out the revised timetable for the preparation of the Local Plan.
 This can be viewed here.